Directive on representative actions – analysis

 Despite this, the inclusion of a consumer in a given action creates a kind of state of “lis pendens” – such a consumer cannot simultaneously join another representative action or bring an individual action on the same subject.

-A representative action is brought against traders for violations of the provisions of Union law referred to in Annex I to Directive 2020/1828, including those transposed into national law, which harm or are likely to harm the collective interests of consumers.
+A representative action is brought against entrepreneurs for violations of the provisions of Union law referred to in Annex I to Directive 2020/1828, including those transposed into national law, which harm or are likely to harm the collective interests of consumers.

-A trader within the meaning of Directive 2020/1828, on the other hand, is any natural or legal person, whether private or public, who acts, including through another person acting in his name or on his behalf, for purposes relating to his trade, business, craft, or profession.
+An entrepreneur within the meaning of Directive 2020/1828, on the other hand, is any natural or legal person, whether private or public, who acts, including through another person acting in his name or on his behalf, for purposes relating to his trade, business, craft, or profession.

 Representative actions are brought in cases involving violations of the provisions of Union law referred to in Annex I to Directive 2020/1828, including those transposed into national law, which harm or are likely to harm the collective interests of consumers.